TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-40 to 50% Off Arizona and St. John's Bay Shorts for the Family
+60% Off Arizona and St. John's Bay Shorts for the Family

 Select styles, reg. $26-$44

-Shop Men   Shop Women Shop Juniors   Shop Boys   Shop Girls 30 to 50% Off Home Sale
+Shop Men   Shop Women Shop Juniors   Shop Boys   Shop GirlsAll Day Doorbusters | Saturday July 16

-Select home items
+Use your coupon and save even more!

+Shop Doorbusters Home Flash Sale Extra 30% Off\* $100 or More Or, Extra 25% Off\* Select Home Already 30-50% Off Or, Extra 20% Off\* Select Furniture, Mattresses, Custom Blinds and Shades

+Today Online Only | Code: WESHOP4

-Shop All Home Shop Comforters and Bedding Sets Shop Curtains and Drapes Shop Kitchen and Dining Shop Furniture and Mattresses   Izod 40 to 50% Off Kids' Izod Uniforms
+Get details: Shop Bedding and Bath Shop Curtains and Drapes Shop Kitchen and Dining Shop Furniture and Mattresses Izod 40 to 50% Off Kids' Izod Uniforms

 Select styles, reg. $20-$36

-Shop Boys' Uniforms Shop Girls' Uniforms     25 to 40% Off Athletic Shoes
+Shop Boys' Uniforms Shop Girls' Uniforms     40 to 60% Off Athletic Shoes

 Select styles, msrp $60-$75, excluded from coupon.

-Shop Men's Athletic Shoes   Shop Women's Athletic Shoes   Dorm Life Stock Up On Dorm Essentials
+Shop Men's Athletic Shoes   Shop Women's Athletic Shoes   Dorm Life Back To School

-Select styles
+So you.
+So worth it.

-Shop All Dorm Dorm Checklist Sephora Shop Brow: JCPenney | optical
+Shop Back To School Shop All Dorm     Sephora Shop Brow: JCPenney | optical

 39.99 Complete Pair of Kids' Eyeglasses